nodejs/undici/README.md

 <a name='destroy'></a>
 #### `client.destroy([err][, callback])`

 Destroy the client abruptly with the given `err`.
-All the current and enqueued requests will be aborted and error.
+All the pending and running requests will be aborted and error.
 Waits until socket is closed before invoking the callback.